opl-/plasma-runner-js-eval/README.md

 >$.slice(0, 4)
 ```

-Results `'java'` as your result.
+Returns `'java'` as your result.
 You can also set global variables and access them in later queries:

 ```js
 >x = [1, 2]